WHITEDH4CKER/SMSBOMB/README.md

 ### For Debian-based GNU/Linux distributions

-#### ➡️To use the application, type in the following commands in GNU/Linux terminal.
+#### ➡️ Type the following commands To use FB-BRUTEFORCE in GNU/Linux terminal.

 ```shell script
 sudo apt install git